Premik/blender_rhubarb_lipsync_ng/README.md

 1. Select the Armature and go to `Pose mode` (for normal-action tracks).
 1. Select the Bones you want to bake.
 For example, press `a` to select all.
 1. Select the strips in the NLA track you want to bake.
 Use the `b` key and box-select strips if you don't want to include all tracks.
-1. Then go to `NLA Editor/main menu/Edit/Bake Action`.
+1. Then go to `NLA Editor/main menu/Strip/Bake Action` (or `NLA Editor/main menu/Edit/Bake Action` in older Blender versions).
 1. Consider checking the `Visual Keying` and `Clean Curves` options:

 ![Capture](doc/img/BakeNLATracks.png)